GrantExec, a Euna Solutions® company

 Regional Pediatric Prevention Network

-This funding opportunity provides financial support to children's hospitals and affiliated university pediatric programs to enhance emergency preparedness and disaster response systems for children across the United States.
+This funding opportunity provides substantial financial support to children's hospitals and their university pediatric partners to create a national network focused on improving emergency preparedness and disaster response for vulnerable pediatric populations.

 $11,250,000